Gazdean/Funem-Kidsum-Lorem-Ipsum/README.md

 ## Funem Kidsum Lorem Ipsum
-A lorem ipsum genertor which uses you childs kidisms(the words they pronounce wrong, or use instead of a real word) or even their funny quotes.
+A lorem ipsum genertor which uses you childs kidisms(the words they pronounce incorrectly, or use instead of a dictionary recognised word) or even their funny quotes.

-Sign up and add your kidisms and quotes to your very own personalised lorem ipsum generator database
+Sign up and add your Kidisms and Kuotes to your very own personalised lorem ipsum generator database, guaranteed to bring a smile whenever you generate that usually plain old boring text

 # Tech Stack